Certora/Documentation/docs/confluence/perplexed.md

 5. Check one rule at a time and try to increase `-depth=15`.
 This could help if the code contains many branches.

-6. It could be that internal function summaries were not applied, so if you provided those and there is no change in run times, please report to Certora.
+6. It could be that internal function summaries were not applied.
+You can check this with the `-showInternalMethods` option that prints the internal functions detected.
+If you provided such summaries and there is no change in run times, please report to Certora.

 7. If your rule or code is heavy with bitwise operations, run with `-useBitVectorTheory`.